pmcollins/gumdrop/gumdrop.web/README.md

 [Dispatcher](gumdrop/web/control/Dispatcher.java), associating each Controller with a request pattern.

-For example, if we have a Controller to show messages by id, and we want our server to respond to requests to `/messages/<message-id>`, we'd tell the Dispatcher how to create new instances of our controller and bind that to the request pattern, `/messages/#`.
+For example, if we have a Controller to show messages by id, and we want our server to respond to requests to `/messages/<message-id>`, we'd tell our Dispatcher how to create new instances of our controller and bind that to the request pattern, `/messages/#`.

 ```java